fnc-test/pds3-product-tools/README-PACKAGE.txt

-For documentation regarding installation of and development with the Product Tools software, either point your favorite browser to the ./docs/index.html file or view the PDF file located at ./docs/${project.artifactId}-${project.version}.pdf.
+For documentation regarding installation of and development with the Product Tools software, point your favorite browser to the ./doc/index.html file.